Manga iconography

-Japanese manga has developed its own visual language or iconography for expressing emotion and other internal character states.
-This drawing style has also migrated into anime, as many manga stories are adapted into television shows and films.
-While this article addresses styles from both types of output, the emphasis here is on the manga origins for these styles.
+Japanese manga has developed a visual language or iconography for expressing emotion and other internal character states.
+This drawing style has also migrated into anime, as many manga are adapted into television shows and films and some of the well-known animation studios are founded by manga artists.

-The popular and recognizable style of manga is very distinctive.
-Emphasis is often placed on line over form, and the storytelling and panel placement differ from those in Western comics.
-Impressionistic backgrounds are very common, as are sequences in which the panel shows details of the setting rather than the characters.
+In manga, the emphasis is often placed on line over form, and the storytelling and panel placement differ from those in Western comics.
+Impressionistic backgrounds are common, as are sequences in which the panel shows details of the setting rather than the characters.
 Panels and pages are typically read from right to left, consistent with traditional Japanese writing.

 Iconographic conventions in manga are sometimes called manga effects (漫符, manpu) (or mampu).

-Because manga is a diverse art form, however, not all manga artists adhere to the conventions most popularized in the West through series such as Akira, Sailor Moon, Dragon Ball, and Ranma ½.
+However, not all manga artists adhere to the conventions most popularized in the West through series such as Akira, Sailor Moon, Dragon Ball, and Ranma ½.

 Panel characteristics

-There are several expressive techniques typical (and some of them unique) to the manga art form:
+There are several expressive techniques typical to the manga art form: